PeterCamilleri/CX16/quirks/negative.md

     sec       ; Set the carry first
     sbc #55   ; A = A - 55

-Now the data sheet tries to perpetuate the lie that there is a subratction circuit in there someplace, but the truth is _sbc_ is defined as:
+Now the data sheet tries to perpetuate the lie that there is a subtraction circuit in there someplace, but the truth is _sbc_ is defined as:

 <pre><code>(9)     A &larr; A + (~m) + C</code></pre>